mecid/mecid.github.io/_posts/2019-12-25-building-pager-view-in-swiftui.md

 layout: post
 ---

-This week I want to continue the series of posts about building custom interactive views in SwiftUI.
-Today we will create the pager view.
-ScrollView in SwiftUI can support only scrolling content and doesn't have paging behavior.
+This week I want to continue the series of posts about building custom interactive views in *SwiftUI*.
+Today we will create a pager view. *ScrollView* in *SwiftUI* support only scrolling content and doesn't have paging behavior.
 That's why we will build a pager view that supports paging mode.

-Let's start by describing the PagerView and all the needed properties.
+Let's start by describing the *PagerView* and all the needed properties.
 First of all, we need the page count, binding to the currently visible page, and the content of pages.

 ```swift
 import SwiftUI